Updated: Mar 27, 2022

 If you fail to plan, you are planning to fail!

-This might seem like a simple idea, but I can't tell you how many of my clients don't do a weekly meal plan!
+This might seem like a simple idea, but I can't tell you how many of my clients don't do a weekly diet meal plan!
 With the plethora of items available on Etsy/Amazon, you can make it fun by using a cute weekly meal planner (or just use an old fashioned pen/paper).
 Pick a day of the week (for me it's Sunday), and look at your work schedule + other obligations, and then plan out what meals you are going to make (or buy).
-For your busier days, you might want to plan for leftovers or to have a healthy takeout option.
+For your busier days, you might want to plan for leftovers or to have a healthy food takeout option.
 Do a quick sweep of your cabinets/fridge to see what you already have (or what's about to go bad) and then make a grocery list from there!

 Whole foods > packaged foods

 This is an important one, so listen up!!